TimHood/project-euler/README.md

 # project-euler
-Problems done s part of The Odin Project
+Problems done as part of The Odin Project

+Initial commit -- 1st 3 problems